lsds/sgx-lkl/README.md

 enclaves, the Intel SGX driver (available at https://github.com/01org/linux-sgx-driver and https://01.org/intel-software-guard-extensions/downloads) is required.
-We have tested SGX-LKL with driver versions 1.9 and 2.0.
+We have tested SGX-LKL with driver versions 1.9 to 2.4.
 SGX-LKL also provides a simulation mode for which no SGX-enabled CPU is needed.
 Furthermore the following packages are required to build SGX-LKL:
-`make`, `gcc`, `bc`, `python`, `xutils-dev` (for `makedepend`), `bison`, `flex`.
+`make`, `gcc`, `bc`, `python`, `xutils-dev` (for `makedepend`), `bison`, `flex`, `libgcrypt20-dev`, `libjson-c-dev`.

 Install these with:

 ```
-sudo apt-get install make gcc bc python xutils-dev bison flex
+sudo apt-get install make gcc bc python xutils-dev bison flex libgcrypt20-dev libjson-c-dev autopoint pkgconf
 ```

 Compilation has been tested with versions 5.4 and 7.3 of gcc.
 Older versions might lead to compilation and/or linking errors.

 ### Networking support